Changing attitudes in DR Congo

 Being infected with HIV is becoming more like being diagnosed with any other disease, and although the treatment is not a cure, people can still live positive lives.
 In 2015 a preliminary workshop was held in Adi with leaders from the church district and, whilst there was room for improvement, it was an eye opener to most of the participants.
 One element of discussion during the workshop was the use of condoms.
 This is a topic that will not be easily be resolved.
 But it is important that there is the openness for the subject to be discussed.
 Another problem that needs to be discussed is marriage through abduction.
 This mostly concerns young girls, sometimes as young as fifteen, who are still in school but who are taken to be wives to boys not much older than themselves.
 These girls are vulnerable in more than one way and need to be both educated as well as protected.
 Church leaders are needed to stand against these marriages.

-I am working as a Director of the AIDS Awareness Program of CECA 20, the church in DR Congo with which AIM collaborates in the church districts of Adi and Aru.
-I am focussing on organising workshops for pastors equipping them for their ministry amongst those living with HIV and am also involved in assisting and training staff and developing the Aids ministry through books and films.Find out more…
+I am a Director of the Aids Awareness Program of CECA 20, the church in DR Congo with which AIM collaborates.
+I am focussing on organising workshops for pastors equipping them for their ministry among those living with HIV/Aids.Find out more…